Constructionware/b-cal/README.md

 ## Introduction

-The Building Calculator provides a suite of geometric and trigonomic functions essential to estimating construction and industry related jobs.
+B-cal provides a suite of geometric and trigonomic functions essential to estimating construction and industry related jobs.

 ## Installation
     $ pip install b_cal